 Disconnect cap from spark plug and attach it to terminal end of spark tester.
 Attach tester spring clip to a good ground, not to spark plug.
-Turn ignition/key switch ON and crank engine while observing firing tip of tester.
+Turn ignition switch ON and crank engine while observing firing tip of tester.

-Condition Conclusion

-Tester is firing.
+Condition Conclusion Tester is firing.
 Ignition system is good.
 Install a new spark plug and try to start engine.
 If it still will not start, check other possible causes (fuel, compression, etc.).
 Tester doesn't fire.
-Go to step 2.
+Unplug switch wire from ignition module and retest as described in test 1.
+If no spark is present go to step 2.